ADP in Three Sentences

-We do our clients’ legal work for free so they can put their resources to best use advocating for and protecting animals while receiving quality legal services in support of their mission.
+3. Our work enables our clients to put their resources to best use in reducing animal anguish and misery while receiving free high-quality legal services in support of their mission.

 There are animal charities, sanctuaries and rescues doing extraordinary work to change the way we treat and view animals.
 But many of them are limited in the resources they can devote to their mission due to the day-to-day financial and operational demands all charities face.
 ADP strives to unburden its clients from these stressors, with the goal of freeing up resources that they can put to best use in their advocacy efforts directly in support of animals and plant-based eating causes.

 ADP’s mission is to contribute our legal and professional training and experience to the greatest extent and best of our ability to the growing effort to protect animals from cruelty and suffering in all forms and wherever occurring.

 ADP Quick Facts

 o ADP was founded in 2016 by two lawyers, David Ebert and Joel Litvin.